-If your brewery business is about brewing great beer and selling it to your awesome customers, then getting a handle on your inventory management is a crucial step towards process optimization and profitability.
+If your brewery business is about brewing great beer and selling it to your awesome customers, then getting a handle on your inventory management is a crucial step towards process optimisation and profitability.
 Getting the most out of your stock can be a tricky task.
 Fresh, raw materials have a shelf life, making spoilage and loss a perpetual danger and expense.
 On the other side of the equation, stock shortages can slow down production and even mean lost or incomplete sales.
 Finding the inventory sweet spot means striking the right balance between too much and too little.
-This is exactly where inventory management comes in.
+This is where cloud brewery software with strong inventory management functionality comes in.

-One of the best things any brewery can do to give themselves a head start is to choose good inventory management software.
+One of the best things any brewery can do to give themselves a head start is to choose brewery management software that handles your inventory.
 There are a few options that cater directly to brewers, and many offer a range of functionality that makes your job that much easier.

-While we won’t say that you can’t run an efficient and optimized brewery without inventory management software, it is safe to suggest that most breweries run that much better with it.
+While we won’t say that you can’t run an efficient and optimised brewery without inventory management, it is safe to suggest that most breweries run that much better with it.

 Many of the software options out there offer mobile and real-time access, which is a great help for brewers that don’t want to leave too much to chance.
 With the ability to access the complete picture of your brewing process, you can keep your finger on the pulse, making adjustments when and where needed, and even plugging in wherever you are in the world.

 Also, there are now cloud computing solutions (like Unleashed, of course) that offer some great functionality and flexibility for breweries.
-With Software-as-a-Service (SaaS) options available on monthly subscription, start-ups and small businesses looking to utilize inventory management software can avoid investing too much precious capital in an outright purchase.
+With Software-as-a-Service (SaaS) options available on monthly subscription, start-ups and small businesses looking to utilise brewery software can avoid investing too much precious capital in an outright purchase.

 Supply chain management

-A fantastic tool when utilized well, supply chain management is one of the key ways a brewery can optimize and streamline their inventory management.
+Supply chain management is one of the key ways a brewery can optimise and streamline their inventory management.
 Ultimately, it’s a way to coordinate the movement of stock or raw materials through every part of the brewing process.
 This has huge advantages for breweries of all sizes, as it can provide a more streamlined and timely brewing process.

-As a brewer, you’ve got a whole bunch of ingredients and materials that need to go together to make a batch.
-Batch tracking allows an efficient way to track these together, from the point of production right through to sale and delivery.
+As a brewer you’ve got a whole bunch of ingredients and materials that need to go together to make a batch.
+Batch tracking allows an efficient way to track these together, from purchasing right through to sale and delivery.
 Also really helpful for stock recalls and monitoring expiry dates, batch tracking means you’re in the driver’s seat, brew-by-brew and batch-by-batch.

 Keeping an accurate track of all the materials that make up your recipes is an essential tool for brewers.
-Using the Bill of Materials (BOM) aspect of inventory management, you can have a detailed and up to date break down of everything that goes into your great beer recipes, as well as keep an eye on your margins.
+Using the Bill of Materials (BOM) aspect of your brewery software solution, you can have a detailed up-to-date break-down of everything that goes into your beer, as well as keeping an eye on your margins.